philgentric/klik/README.md

 A: You need to install git, it is a safe open source code management tool used by all developers on earth.

 Q: It says **java** not found?
-A: klik requires java, you need to install it, preferably a recent version e.g. 21
+A: klik requires java, you need to install it, version 23

 Q: It says **gradle** not found?
-A: gradle is used to compile klik, but the command **./gradlew** should fix everything your you.
+A: klik requires gradle,  **./gradlew** may work your you, YMMV

 Q: Where am I?
 A: klik navigates your storage following the **directory structure**.
 The top left button makes you go up the tree (yes, computers are crazy, they have upside-down trees).